zeeshanshanif/classmentors/README.md

 ## Install

-Download the last package from the
+Download the lastest package from the
 [release page](https://github.com/singpath/classmentors/releases),
 extract it, and serve it.
 E.g. using Python SimpleHTTPServer: